videor/AutoPilotConditionalAccess/conditional-access-api-samples/05-manage/02-emergency-access/readme.md

 :heavy_check_mark: Add parameters and connections specific to your organization within logic app.

-When you're done, you will be able to automate management of emergency account within conditional access policies.
+When you're done, you will be able to automate management of emergency account within Conditional Access policies.

 1. Remove emergency account from a Conditional Access policy.